gracefulife/clova-developer-guide/en/CIC/References/APIs/SpeechRecognizer.md

 {% endraw %}

 ### Audio Data
-After sending a `SpeechRecognizer.Recognize` event message, continue to send the audio data as follows until the user finishes speaking or a [StopCapture](#StopCapture) directive message is returned.
+After sending a `SpeechRecognizer.Recognize` event message, continue to send the audio data as follows until the user finishes speech input or a [StopCapture](#StopCapture) directive message is returned.
 You must keep streaming it in a same message part, not separate message parts.

 ```
 [ Message Header ]
 Content-Disposition: form-data; name="audio"